-While all college applicants are encouraged to make campus visits, visiting colleges can be expensive particularly when visiting geographically distance campuses.
-The average college applicant now applies to seven or so schools, and some applying to highly selective schools apply to many more.
+While all college applicants are encouraged to make campus visits, visiting colleges can be expensive particularly when visiting geographically distant campuses.
+The average college applicant now applies from seven to ten schools.
+Some applicants applying to highly selective schools apply to a dozen or more.
 With so many colleges under consideration it is tough to visit every school.
-One effective way for students to begin to research colleges from the comfort of home is through the use of free online virtual college tours.
+One effective way for students to begin to research colleges from the comfort of home is through the use of virtual tours and student produced video tours.

 Best Features of Virtual Tours

 Virtual tours are most helpful for getting a sense of the geographic layout of campus and the style of architecture on the campus.
 You should be able to get a sense how spread out the campus is: whether the library is centrally located and how close dorms are to classroom buildings.
-Many tours let you to link up with maps or Google street view as well if you want to get a sense of how the campus fits into the surrounding city or town.
+Many tours let you to link up with maps or Google street view as well which allows you to see how the campus fits into the surrounding city or town.

 Limits of Virtual Tours